 What is Covert Emotional Abuse

 Emotional abuse is rampant and poorly understood.
-In this video Dr. David B. Hawkins, Licensed Clinical Psychologist and Director of The Marriage Recovery Center shares insights about subtle and covert emotional abuse and the impact on victims.
+Dr. David B. Hawkins, Licensed Clinical Psychologist and Director of The Marriage Recovery Center shares insights about subtle and covert emotional abuse and the impact on victims.
 He shares about the importance of speaking the truth about the epidemic and how to heal from covert emotional abuse.

 What is Covert Emotional Abuse?
 Understanding and Addressing a Rampant Problem